There are a LOT of variables that go into how much you’ll end up spending on climbing Mount Fuji. And I didn’t do it in the cheapest way possible.

 The Fujisan View Express train is said to be the train that gets you the closest to Mount Fuji.

-So, finish off your Mount Fuji trip by seeing Mount Fuji from the train one last time? 😉
+So, after you do a Kawaguchiko hike that gives you Mt Fuji views, finish off your Mount Fuji trip by seeing Mount Fuji from the train one last time? 😉

 Then from the Otuski train station, I took a limited express train to get back to Shinjuku in Tokyo.